 Australian Centre of Photography (ACP)

 CarriageWorks is a unique cultural center set in the old Eveleigh Rail Yards.
-This large and distinct architecture allows the venue to house incredible artistic presentations, including theater, music, dance and an inspiring range of visual art exhibitions.
-One of the center’s major focuses is helping artists develop their work through showings, residencies and funded programs, and the diverse spectrum of spaces available allows this goal to be fully realized.
-The venue is also home to a number of resident companies, including Anna Schwartz Gallery, Erth, Force Majeure, Performance Space, Playwriting Australia, Stalker & Marrugeku and Version 1.0.
+This large and distinct architecture allows the venue to house incredible artistic presentations, including theater, music, dance, and an inspiring range of visual art exhibitions.
+One of the center’s major focuses is helping artists develop their work through showings, residencies, and funded programs.
+The diverse spectrum of spaces available allows this goal to be fully realized.
+The venue is also home to a number of resident companies, including Anna Schwartz Gallery, Erth, Force Majeure, Performance Space, Playwriting Australia, Stalker & Marrugeku, and Version 1.0.
 Truly a multi-disciplinary venue, CarriageWorks’ list of events and exhibitions is always full of surprises and new discoveries.

 Aboriginal Art Galleries

 Aboriginal Art Galleries is the combination of a number of galleries that joined together as one organization, and today it holds one of the most significant collections of Aboriginal art and artifacts in Sydney.
 The organization exhibits in three beautiful locations in Sydney – Opera Quays, The Rocks and the Queen Victoria Building – and the items offered range from authentic Aboriginal artworks and artifacts of wood, glass, crafts and ceramics, as well as items such as didgeridoos.
 Passionate about supporting the Aboriginal art scene, the organization has an open code of ethics section on their website, and the artworks sold are sourced from various Aboriginal communities in the country.